A Sensory-Friendly Weekend in St. Pete-Clearwater

 Visit Clearwater Marine Aquarium

-Explore Clearwater Marine Aquarium, Florida’s Marine Life Rescue Center, known for rescuing and rehabilitating sea turtles, dolphins, and marine animals.
+Explore Clearwater Marine Aquarium, a marine life rescue center, famous for rescuing and rehabilitating sea turtles, dolphins, and marine animals.
 It’s a relaxed and interactive environment, perfect for curious yet calm exploration.
+Much of the interior is quiet and softly lit.
+The aquarium has partnered with KultureCity to create a social story to help visitors on the autism spectrum or with sensory challenges.

 Dinner in Downtown Dunedin